History of Australian cricket from 1876–77 to 1890: Domestic cricket

 The 1876–77 Australian cricket season focused on the touring England team and featured no first-class matches between the colonies.
 New South Wales, Victoria and Tasmania were unable to arrange fixtures as in previous seasons.
 Club cricket matches were played in most of the colonies.

 In 1877–78, South Australia in its inaugural first-class match defeated Tasmania by an innings and 13 runs at the Adelaide Oval, this being the initial first-class match at that famous venue.
 New South Wales defeated Victoria twice.
-At the Melbourne Cricket Ground, NSW won by an innings and 6 runs.
+At the Melbourne Cricket Ground, [New South Wales|NSW] won by an innings and 6 runs.
 Then, in the initial first-class match at the Sydney Cricket Ground, NSW won by 1 wicket.

 The colonies continued to arrange matches against each other on an ad hoc basis through the 1880s.
 For details of the matches, see: Intercolonial cricket in Australia and List of Australian intercolonial cricket matches.